Introduction

 Clouds in the Sky

 Set your timer for 10 minutes and prepare by closing your eyes.
 Imagine a windy sky where you can see all the clouds passing by.
-Imagine the blue color, how fresh the picture looks.
+Imagine the blue color, how fresh the sky looks.
 Take a deep breath and bring your attention to your thinking mind.
 Try to notice your thoughts.
 Without judging or analyzing them, imagine your thoughts written on the clouds.
 One thought for every cloud.
 You can summarize your thought with one or a couple of words.
 Then imagine how the windy sky makes the cloud go away.
 Your thought slowly leaves the sky.
 Keep being aware of the thoughts in your mind.
-Continue imagine every other thought on a cloud that is floating away in the sky.
+Continue to imagine that every other thought on is written on a cloud that is floating away in the sky.
 Notice how you feel at the end of the exercise.
 Do you feel any different?

 Scroll Up